sjml/drax/src/assets/pages/user_guide.md

 ## GitHub
-When you create or edit a file in Drax, it uses software called [Git](http://git-scm.com/) to store it in the cloud at a site called [GitHub](https://github.com).
+When you create or edit a file in Drax, it stores it in the cloud at a site called [GitHub](https://github.com).
 So to use Drax, you'll first need to [create a GitHub account](https://github.com/join).

 Git was originally made for programmers working with computer language files, but it works great with normal text as well.
 The important thing to remember is that Git saves every version of a document that you've made, so you can always go back and see how it's changed over time.
 You don't need to worry about losing your work or forgetting that thing you deleted.
 Every time you press the Save button in Drax, it creates a new version of the document that you can return to any time.
 (That's why it asks you to write a little note describing your changes: so you can have a record of what you did over time.)